 Twenty years ago, most students installed a desktop computer in their dorm room to complete coursework.
-If you needed to use a computer while on campus, you went to a computer lab or the library.
-Cell phones didn’t have apps, and texting was relatively new.
+If they needed to use a computer while on campus, they went to a computer lab or the library.
+Cell phones were far from “smart” and didn’t have apps, and texting was relatively new.

 More connected students today than ever before

 Today’s college students are much more invested in technology than those of two decades ago.
 For example, according to survey data from the Pew Research Center, roughly half of all Americans own a tablet device or some form of screen reader.

 Today, college students bring multiple devices with them everywhere they go, and information is at their fingertips 24/7.
 When it comes to online learning, that includes course materials, discussion forums, or lengthy search results for research topics.

 Rather than spend hours at the library logged into a database like LexisNexis, students now use their own devices wherever they happen to be to conduct academic research, complete assignments, and interact with fellow students and instructors.
 As a result, education can go beyond the classroom in ways it never could before.